adamLutPhi/MachineLearner/README.md

 Life is a Set of Different opportunities. the objective is to Utilze the most of it, in an _effective manner_ - __~90%__ of the time (_Almost Surely_)
-The best learning is that One where I'm pushing myself, poly shaped- spaghetti-like shape - trying to figure out the its heads from its tails
+The best learning is that One where I'm pushing myself, on a Poly-shaped, Spaghetti-like Project (like this one) - trying to figure out its heads from its tails
 For more details on changes, please check out the [CHANGELOG](CHANGELOG.md)

 ## what I'm learning with this project (I gotta say!)
 - [ ] How to create a Normal Distribution Generator (using the Ziggurat Method) - but before that (hot shot):